Linda Medlin

 Linda Karen Medlin is a molecular biologist known for her work on diatoms.
 She is an elected member of the Norwegian Academy of Science and Letters.

 Education and career

 Medlin has a B.S. from the University of Texas at Austin (1970), and an M.S.
 (1977) and a Ph.D.(1983) from Texas A&M University.
 She has worked at the Alfred-Wegener-Institute in Germany (1991-2009), Observatoire océanologique de Banyuls-sur-Mer in France (2009-2013), and the company Microbia Environment in France (2013-2016).
-As of 2008, she is an associate research fellow at the Marine Biological Association.
+From 2008-2025, she was an associate research fellow at the Marine Biological Association.
+She presently holds two honorary professorships.